Research Project Cooperative Agreements

 - Evidence that the U34 planning components have been completed.

-, Ancillary Studies to Major Ongoing Clinical Research Studies to Advance Areas of Scientific Interest within the Mission of the NIDDK (R01), or applications submitted in response to other/future FOAs that specifically invite multi-center clinical studies.
+The NIDDK will not accept applications for multi-center clinical studies that are submitted as R01s, with the exception of ancillary studies to existing cooperative agreements, which can be submitted as R01s to PAR-12-265: Ancillary Studies to Major Ongoing Clinical Research Studies to Advance Areas of Scientific Interest within the Mission of the NIDDK (R01), or applications submitted in response to other/future FOAs that specifically invite multi-center clinical studies.
 This policy does not apply to pilot studies.
-Investigators who are interested in obtaining support for pilot studies may use the R21 mechanism, through the appropriate program announcement:
+Investigators who are interested in obtaining support for pilot studies may use the R21 mechanism, through the appropriate program announcement.
+View open R21 FOAs from NIDDK.